High Quality Standard

 |Legionella Bacteria (cfu/l)||Recommended Actions|

-· If the minority are positive, the system should be resampled.
+If the a positive, the system should be reached on sampled.

-· Retesting should take place a few days after disinfection and at frequent intervals afterwards until a satisfactory level of control is achieved.
+Retesting should take place a few days after disinfection and frequent intervals afterwards into a satisfactory level of control is achieved.